 2. Seeking legal action

 State laws forbid the intentional damage of another being’s property.
 Vandalism can be classified as a crime or wrongdoing.
-Employers can start a civil lawsuit to seek for damages against the wrongdoer.
+Employers can start a civil lawsuit to seek damages against the wrongdoer.
 Such a punitory action does more than just remunerate the employer for the losses incurred.
 It can serve to discourage vandalism in the upcoming future.

 3. Property Insurance policies

 Small business owners that buy commercial property insurance pick out policies written on all-risk forms.
 These forms rarely leave out vandalism, so this hazard is normally covered.
 Numerous named perils forms, including the ISO Basic and Broad Causes of Loss forms, also consider vandalism as a covered hazard.
 Nevertheless, named perils forms typically leave out loss or harm caused by thieving.
 Theft losses are left out except for structural damage caused by thieves breaking into a building.
 All-risk forms don’t usually specify the term vandalism.
-This word is characterized in many named perils forms.
+This word is characterized by many named perils forms.
 Under the ISO Basic and Broad forms, vandalism means deliberate and spiteful damage to, or demolition of, the described property.

 Two perils that may occur in co-occurrence with vandalism are rioting and civil commotion.
 These perils are commonly covered under both named perils and all-risk property forms.
 When people perpetrate violent acts during a civil disruption, they often target business-owned property.
 Property that has been vandalized by rioters can be susceptible to robbery.
 Robbery is usually covered in concurrence with riot and civil commotion.